rortegat/android-gps-mqtt/README.md

 # Android GPS location publisher

-This application let you retrieve altitude, logitude and latitud from you Android device and then send it to MQTT message broker.
+This application let you retrieve altitude, logitude and latitud from you Android device and send it in JSON format to MQTT message broker.

 ## GPS Location Service

-Run in the background
+Run in foreground service.

 ## MQTT Client